001PEACH/Fusion_demo/README.md

 The code details will be released after the paper is accepted.

 Input: Input multiple exposure image sequence;

-for_redistribution_files_only: packaged independent executable files;
+demo_exe: packaged independent executable files;